imperialwicket/hubot-asgard/README.md

     asgard-launcher authorize <HUBOT_IP>
     asgard-launcher authorize <YOUR_IP>

-After configuring your Asgard instance (via web browser), you can elect to save a private AMI that includes your configured AWS credentials with:
+After configuring your Asgard instance via web browser, save a private AMI that includes your configured AWS credentials.
+Note that it is recommended to disable public AMIs when initially configuring your Asgard instance.
+If you need public AMIs be careful with the ami listing requests, as they may exceed message size limitations (and currenlty do not batch).

     asgard-launcher create ami